 - Skaters under the age of 6 must be supervised by an adult.

-- Pets are not allowed around the rink for sanitary reasons.
-Pet owners must pick up after their pets.
+- Pets are not allowed around or on the rink for sanitary reasons.

 - All skaters respect the ability and needs of all users with regards to the type of activities planned (i.e. hockey players must give space for recreational skaters).